-A single prize will be awarded once every two years by the Applied Probability Society (APS) of INFORMS to a young researcher who has made a significant contribution to applied probability.
+A single prize will be awarded once every two years during even calendar years by the Applied Probability Society (APS) of INFORMS to an early career researcher who has made a significant contribution to applied probability.

 A plaque and a $1,000 check.

-To recognize outstanding contributions to applied probability made by a young applied probabilist.
+To recognize outstanding contributions to applied probability made by an early career researcher.

 Anyone not more than 9 years beyond receiving a PhD degree (a candidate who received his or her first PhD or an equivalent degree anytime in year X is eligible for the award through year X + 9).

-- The decision on the award of the Erlang Prize will be made by the Applied Probability Society Awards Committee.
+- The decision on the award of the Erlang Prize will be made by the Applied Probability Society Prize Selection Committee.